 Google WiFi App will show you the number of devices connected to the network.
 You can rename the device according to your choice and always have a look at the device list to see if there is an intruder device connected to the network.
 Open Google WiFi app > Network Tab > Tap on Devices > See Devices Connected.
 Once you find any device that can’t recognize, you can block the anonymous device as the first step.
 Then you can change the WiFi password to a new secured one.

-Get Device IP and MAC Address
+How to get Device IP and MAC Address?

 I often required to get the IP address of my printer to check the settings and update the firmware.
 You can get the connected devices IP address and MAC address with Google WiFi app.

 This very helpful feature to find out the culprit when you are using a metered or limited bandwidth internet connection.
-You can check each devices bandwidth usage for a different period of the day, seven days period and the maximum you can see for 60 days.
+You can check each device’s bandwidth usage for a different period of the day, seven days period, and the maximum you can see for 60 days.
 You can see each device bandwidth usage, right from the device list itself.

 To see the device bandwidth usage, open Google WiFi app > Network Tab > Tap on Devices > Devices > Tap on a device > Open Usage Tab.
 You can see a snapshot of all devices bandwidth usage right from the device list as shown in the screenshot above.

-Prioritize WiFi Speed for Devices
+How to prioritize WiFi Speed for Devices?

 When you have too many devices connected to the network and see NetFlix movie is buffering, you can prioritize the device from the device list.
 Once set the priority for one device, Google will dedicate the bandwidth to that device with more priority than other devices to perform better.

 Open Google WiFi App > Network Tab > Tap on Devices > Devices > Tap on a device > Tap on Green Icon On bottom Right of the screen.
-You can prioritize any device from the list for one hour, two hours or four hours of time.
+You can prioritize any device from the list for one hour, two hours, or four hours of time.

 To control the individual device connection device is my favorite feature of this Google WiFi App.
-As you prioritize the device for WiFi, you can control any devices WiFi connection from the network.
+As you prioritize the device for WiFi, you can control any device’s WiFi connection from the network.
 You can pause the WiFi to any particular device for a period or until you resume back again.
 When you want to give kids a break from their online activity, you can pause their device from using the internet.

 To pause a device, Open Google WiFi App > Settings Tab > Family WiFi > Devices > Tap on Device > Tap on Pause Button > Add an End Time.
 You can group and label a bunch of devices to pause altogether or schedule internet off time for bedtime or dinner time.

-Block Adult Sites Automatically
+How to Block Adult Sites Automatically on Google WiFi?

 Google can block millions of Adult Sites using Google’s SafeSearch technology that helps to block adult sites automatically.
 You can take advantage of this Safe Search Technology with Google WiFi by turning on Site Blocking.

 Go ahead to Google WiFi App > Settings Tab > Family WiFi > Site Blocking > Select the Group > Turn on Site Blocking for Each Label.
-If you want to get more powerful sie blocking, you can use OpenDNS and change the Google WiFi DNS to Open DNS Server IP number (220.127.116.11 and 18.104.22.168 for IPv4 access).
+If you want to get more powerful sie blocking, you can use OpenDNS and change the Google WiFi DNS to Open DNS Server IP number (18.104.22.168 and 22.214.171.124 for IPv4 access).
 Please see the exclusive article for Google WiFi users to Block Websites on Google WiFi Router.

-Schedule WiFi On/Off Time
+How to Schedule WiFi On/Off Time on Google WiFi?